willibrandon/SqlTemplateGen/README.md

 ## Next Steps

-Once you’ve got the basics down, you can explore more complex query-building scenarios, such as handling multiple parameters, optional parameters, and dynamic queries.

 Check out [GettingStarted.md](docs/GettingStarted.md) for installation instructions and a complete guide to get you up and running.

-For more advanced scenarios, check out [UsageExamples.md](docs/UsageExamples.md).
+For more advanced query-building scenarios, such as handling multiple parameters, optional parameters, and dynamic queries, check out [UsageExamples.md](docs/UsageExamples.md).

 ## Contributing